nigelhorne/Database-Abstraction/README.md

 Usage is subject to licence terms.
 The licence terms of this software are as follows:
 Personal single user, single computer use: GPL2
-All other users (for example Commercial, Charity, Educational, Government) must apply in writing for a licence for use from Nigel Horne at the above e-mail.
+All other users (for example, Commercial, Charity, Educational, Government) must apply in writing for a licence for use from Nigel Horne at the above e-mail.